ssl-hep/ServiceX_frontend/docs/command_line.rst

 ^^^^

 Show all of the cached transforms along with the run time, code generator, and number of resulting files.
-Pending submissions are also listed with the run date and file count shown as ``Pending``.
+Submitted submissions are also listed with the run date and file count shown as ``Submitted``.

 delete
 ^^^^^^